devhelmhq/mcp-recorder/README.md

   --output golden.json
 ```

 Point your MCP client at `http://localhost:5555` and interact normally.
 Press `Ctrl+C` when done — the cassette is saved.
-For stdio targets, the subprocess is spawned automatically and terminated on exit.

 Works with remote servers too: